 To the extent that all humans lack intellectual and social empathy, perhaps especially in a pandemic, my grander hope is that this will begin to open up some channels of understanding and curiosity in students about others and other ideas.
 (How in the world do you assess that…?)

-After looking in, the second MP then asks students to begin “Looking Out.”
+After looking in, the second media project then asks students to begin “Looking Out.”
 By getting students to first look inwards (to their own experiences), they will then be more receptive to looking out (i.e., developing greater empathy for others by examining and analyzing their positions in the world).
-The rhetorical frame for MP2 is an undergraduate research conference devoted, in the wake of Summer 2020, to the “Challenging Questions” facing young people and college students today.
+The rhetorical frame for MP2 is an undergraduate research conference devoted to the “Challenging Questions” facing young people and college students today.
 Students will first identify a challenging question that they want to map out in a research presentation for an audience of (mostly) their peers, and they can use the issue they’ve already been working with from MP1 if they so choose.
 I was inspired to write this particular MP after reading Brian Jackson’s truly groundbreaking new book Teaching Mindful Writers (2020).
 In fact, I would say that his notion of mindful writing (and teaching) has prompted much of what you see in this revision.

 Experienced writing teachers will no doubt sense a bit of trickery here; one that in my experience can pay off.
 By asking students to commit to something in MP1, some “larger” idea or conceptual field outside of themselves but still connected in some way to their own experiences, the intellectual brawn required to get to MP2 seems more do-able, even for those students who may be easily daunted.
 For some students, making this adjustment won’t be a problem; their natural curiosity will kick in and it’s off to the races.
 For others, at least at first, it seems easier to remain noncommittal, and these are the students who need a nudge.
 (These are also students who will want to choose topics that clearly shy away from political issues or even issues of any real importance [“What’s the deal with corduroy?“] But hopefully, with the careful guidance of a skilled writing instructor–and the nudging of provocative readings like Tressie McMillan Cottom’s “The Logic of Stupid Poor People” and Jose Antonio Vargas’ “My Life as an Undocumented Immigrant”–students will begin to see how writing about issues opens up new frames for understanding and greater opportunities for mindful reflection of others’ perspectives.
 (Both of the aforementioned essays, which I highly recommend, can be found along with many more provocative and timely readings in the brand new edition of Everyone’s an Author, which is the required reader for most sections of ENG-W 131 at IU Kokomo.)